handsontable/handsontable/docs/content/guides/columns/react-hot-column.md

 ---
-title: HotColumn component
+title: Column component
-metaTitle: HotColumn component - React Data Grid | Handsontable
+metaTitle: Column component - React Data Grid | Handsontable
 description: Configure the React data grid's columns, using the props of the "HotColumn" component.
 Pass your component as a custom cell editor or a custom cell renderer.
 permalink: /hot-column
 canonicalUrl: /hot-column
+tags:
+- hotcolumn
 ---

-# `HotColumn` component
+# Column component

 [[toc]]